SaddleSore Km Series

 ride progressed - it is a summary of what happened during the ride.

-The following log entries and completed witness forms
+The following log entries are mandatory:

 A log entry must be made at each gas stop (sample